wp-plugins/gwolle-gb/readme.txt

 Sometimes there are problems sending it from the default address, so this is a good thing to set first.
 If it still doesn't work, request the maillog at your hosting provider, or ask if they can take a look.

+= How do I enable or disable avatars? =

+Gwolle-GB uses the default WordPress setting, under Settings / Comments.

 = What capabilities are needed? =

 For moderating comments you need the capability 'moderate_comments'.